chuboe/chuboe-system-configurator/readme.md

 Any bash statements you wish to keep local to a given server, add to file named .bash_this_server in the ~/chuboe-system-configurator/ directory.
 An example of something you would add to .bash_this_server:

 * THIS_SERVER_HOST=' -h 10.100.2.99'

+## Backup

+* This repo includes a backup script to store common artifacts off-site.
+* See sync-backup.sh for details and usage